parmitage/primer/README.md

 Recursion
 ---------
-Because we can't mutate a variable, it's not possible to use iteration in a functional programming language.
+Because we can't mutate a variable it's not possible to use iteration in a functional programming language.
 Instead we use recursive functions as in this example which counts the number of elements in a list.